soumyadip1995/BabyGPT/README.md

 ### LLaMA with Model FLOP Utilization(MFU) :zap:

 We need efficient memory usage for LLMs.
 Hardware accelerators use a technique called Hardware FLOP Utilization for efficient trade-offs between memory usage and compute.
 This is typically done using an estimate of the ratio of FLOPs observed on a given device to its theoretical peak FLOPs.
 MFU is the ratio of the observed throughput (tokens-per-second), relative to the theoretical maximum throughput of a system operating at peak FLOPs.
 The theoretical peak matmul of Tesla T4 is around 8.1 TFLOPS.
 Hence, we calculate the MFU of the LLaMA trainer model.
 See in the  [trainer](https://github.com/soumyadip1995/BabyGPT/blob/main/trainer.ipynb) notebook under LLaMA-trainer.
-We receive a MFU of : 0.0000490951% for around 16k parametres.
+We receive a MFU of :  0.0527723427% on 3.22M parametres.
 This would of course increase as the number of parametres increases.
 For a 530B parametre model, MPU is around 30% on A100 GPUs.
 We use Section B from the [PaLM](https://arxiv.org/pdf/2204.02311.pdf) paper for reference.

 ### Quantization